 In 1943, they organised what became known as the SOL line.
 The network connected the cities of Barcelona and Paris via Toulouse with the help of Generosa and Jaume.
 The name of the SOL line referred to the first three letters of the name of the courier (Soldevila) at the end of the line, who was responsible for collecting and delivering the parcels to Barcelona.
-During the Second World War, this line operated as an use with Barcelona and was managed by four members of the same family.
+During the Second World War, this line operated as an and evasion network linking Toulouse with Barcelona and was managed by four members of the same family.